Preparing Images for Printing

-Digital file resolution for digital giclée printing is dependent on the final size of the print.
-We ask that you supply files at 240 ppi.
-For example if a print of 60x40cm (24x16inch) is required, the file should be resized or cropped to 60x40cm (24x16inch) at 240 ppi.
+Digital image resolution for giclée printing is dependent on the final size of the print.
+For simplicity, we ask that you supply image files at 240 ppi.
+For example if a print of 60x40cm is required, the file should be resized or cropped to 60x40cm at 240 ppi.
 To speed up your work flow, prints with a long edge greater than 120cm may be submitted at 200 ppi.

 When cropping/resizing images allow 5-10mm (0.15-0.4inches) of 'bleed' area on the edges.
 As an example, if you require a 610x400mm acrylic face mount, crop/resize the image to 620x410mm.
 For prints with a longest edge greater than 100cm, ensure that an additional 10mm is included on each edge of the cropped/resized image.

 - Include 5-10mm bleed on each edge depending on print size

 - Panoramic photos and large prints over 100cm on the long edge should include at least 10mm bleed on each edge.

 To avoid cropping your photo, we add edges for you that can be wrapped around the sides of the canvas stretcher frame.
 The options include mirrored sides, a 'stretched' effect (pixel bleed), or a single colour.
 If you'd prefer that the photo continued around the sides of the stretcher frame, allow 4.5cm on each side (top, bottom, left and right).
 As an example, if you require a 60x40cm stretched canvas print, crop the photo to 69x49cm.